-Meat snacks and jerky have seen more than 7% annual sales growth over the past four years.27 As of 2017, the meat snacks category totaled \$2.8 billion in sales, making it the second highest snack category by sales, behind potato chips.28 (The average household spends \$25.81 per year on meat snacks compared to the \$35.37 on potato chips.)
-Diets stressing organic, natural eating and a focus on a protein-rich, heavily active lifestyle have been a large part in the surging interest in the jerky and meat snack industry.
+Meat snacks and jerky have increased in annual sales growth more than 7% during the past four years.27 As of 2017, the meat snacks category totaled \$2.8 billion in sales, making it the second highest snack category (by sales) behind potato chips.
+28 (The average household spends \$25.81 per year on meat snacks, compared to the \$35.37 on potato chips.)
+Diets stressing organic, natural eating and a focus on a protein-rich, heavily active lifestyle have been instrumental in the surging growth of the jerky and meat snack industry.

-Jerky has become popular in West Virginia with the arrival of the Beef Jerky Outlet franchise in Lewisburg in 2014 and Kanawha City in 2015.29 However, there doesn't appear to be a lot of local production.
-This could be attributed to a lack of meat processing facilities.30
+Jerky has become popular in West Virginia with the arrival of the Beef Jerky Outlet franchises in Lewisburg in 2014 and Kanawha City in 2015.29 However, there does not appear to be a lot of local production; this could be attributed to a lack of meat processing facilities.
+30